-The Purdue University Executive MBA Programs team seeks to work with companies large and small to solve crucial business problems through our Active Learning Projects, or ALP.
+The Purdue University Executive MBA Programs team seeks to work with companies large and small to solve crucial business problems through our Active Learning Projects, or ALP, course.

 What is ALP?